Growbotics-AI/awesome-digital-manufacturing/README.md

 # Awesome Digital Manufacturing

-> A curated list of high-quality companies, tools, events, and resources related to **digital manufacturing**.
+> A curated list of high-quality, open-source digital manufacturing projects, tools, software, and resources.
-> This includes **3D printing, CNC machining, injection molding, laser cutting, digital knitting**, and other advanced manufacturing technologies.
+> This repository highlights cutting-edge advancements that inspire and propel the digital manufacturing community forward.

 Contributions are welcome—please submit only reputable and noteworthy entries.